Oswaldo Cabrera Player Props: Yankees vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to allow 114 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Royals pitchers combine to rank 20th in baseball in home runs surrendered (117 total, 1.2 per game).

-- Marsh (0-3) gets the starting nod for the Royals in his fourth start of the season.
-He has a 5.40 ERA in 15 2/3 innings pitched, with 21 strikeouts.

-- In his most recent appearance on Saturday, the righty threw six innings against the Tampa Bay Rays, giving up two earned runs while surrendering five hits.
+- His last appearance was on Sunday against the Tampa Bay Rays, when the righty threw eight innings, surrendering four earned runs while giving up seven hits.

-- The 25-year-old has amassed a 5.40 ERA and 12.6 strikeouts per nine innings across three games this season, while allowing a batting average of .246 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.